booking new client work for october

 Operational document processing

-Read incoming material, check the important fields, update the right system, and route uncertain cases to a person.
+Read incoming material, check required fields, update the system of record, and route uncertain cases to a person.

 Focused internal tools